devicetree-org/devicetree-specification/source/chapter3-devicenodes.rst

    Usage legend: R=Required, O=Optional, OR=Optional but Recommended, SD=See Definition
    ===================================================================================================

-.. note:: All other standard properties (section :ref:`sect-standard-properties`) are allowed but are optional.
+.. note:: All other standard properties (:numref:`sect-standard-properties`) are allowed but are optional.

 The ``/cpus`` node may contain properties that are common across ``cpu`` nodes.
-See section :ref:`sect-cpus-cpu-node-properties` for details.
+See :numref:`sect-cpus-cpu-node-properties` for details.

-For an example, see section :ref:`sect-cpu-node-example`.
+For an example, see :numref:`sect-cpu-node-example`.

 .. _sect-cpus-cpu-node-properties: